-If you are looking to honor a loved one with a memorial, name a star after him or her.
-This gesture will not only allow the deceased person's spirit to shine every night, it is also a lasting way to honor the life of someone very precious.
+If you are looking to honor a loved one who has passed away with a unique memorial, consider naming a star after them.
+This thoughtful and lovely gesture will not only allow the deceased person's spirit to shine bright and illuminate the night sky, it is also a lasting way to remember the life of someone very precious.

 Creating a Memorial: Name a Star